South America Three Week Itinerary

 You can pay a small amount for a tasting at each bodega, and you will end the day rather tipsy.
 Lots of backpackers do this and everyone else biking around ends up back at Maipu Bikes for a final round of drinks.

-Check out our North Argentina backpacking itinerary for more great ideas on some extra stops you can add into this part of the itinerary:
+Check out my North Argentina backpacking itinerary for more great ideas on some extra stops you can add into this part of the itinerary:

 Cafayate is a must for wine lovers and follows on perfectly from a stay in Mendoza.